 - Dress like a skier.
 Look like you skied even though you didn’t.

 - No need to wear ski boots, real skiers take them off for serious après ski.
 Instead opt for visible ski socks with loose Merrill’s or LL bean boots (when in Maine).
 Ladies can don furry boots, but be careful not to look to chi chi or haute-maintenance in the mountains.
-You are pretending you skied, right snow bunny?!
+See our guide to looking stylish on the mountain.
+You are pretending you skied, not auditioning for “snow bunny”!

 - Get yourself a prime bar stool, near the window so you can watch the descending last chair lappers.
 Point outside, laugh, as if that awkward guy who is actually skiing is a bigger loser than you.
 LOL